jlperona-teaching/ecs390-spring20/seminars/week01.md

 **Under construction.**

-## Getting Started with Online Teaching [35 min]
+## Getting Started with Online Teaching [20 min]

 **Under construction.**

 ### Patience

-Ask students to be patient
+Ask students to be patient during this transition period.

 ### Acknowledgements

+Thanks to the following people for giving feedback on this portion of the document:

+* Zee Chen
+* Aakash Prabhu
+* Eric Harrison

+Thanks to the following people for helping us test out some features of Zoom:

+* Nan Ma
-Zee Chen, Aakash Prabhu, Eric Harrison, Nan Ma, James Jensen
+* James Jensen

 ### Discussions